delabassee/flowui/README.md

 You need nodejs (tested with 8.5.0).

-This assumes that the Flow Server (pka 'Completer') is running on 127.0.0.1:8081 and the corresponding Fn Server is running on 8080.
+This assumes that the Flow Server (aka 'Completer') is running on 127.0.0.1:8081 and the corresponding Fn Server is running on 8080.

 ```bash
  npm install